 Reading Wohlleben's book and thinking about all this has given me some ideas we can all apply to build stronger and more resilient organisations and businesses, by learning from nature.

 If you have a business, a team, or a life that's been 'cut in half' during the Covid-19 crisis, there's a way you can revive and thrive in the future.

 You may not emerge the same as before, but you can come back from this.

 What trees can teach us about resilience and teamwork

-Here are a several things about trees that you can apply to build better teams, better businesses, and a better society in 2020:
+Here are a several things about trees that you can apply to build better teams, better businesses, and a better society: